HorizenOfficial/evm-documentation/docs/new_horizen/02-mainchain/02-key_factors.md

 title: New Horizen Mainchain Key Factors
 ---

+# Foundational Framework
+New Horizen embraces the “modular blockchain” paradigm, which emphasizes the design of decentralized systems with interchangeable components.
+In this context, we have carefully chosen Substrate as the foundation for our software development.

+The sections below outline the reasons behind our decision, with a focus on how Substrate aligns with our modular approach.

 ## Modularity
 Substrate is built with the goal of giving developers the possibility to quickly create new blockchains with their custom logic, guaranteeing maximum flexibility in terms of composability, configurability, and customization.
 This is ideal in the long term to keep high quality and maintainability.